cronegamesplays/yukufy/README.md

   <hr>
 </div>

-# Distify.js
+# Yukufy

-`Distify.js` is a Node.js library designed for managing music playback in Discord servers.
+`Yukufy` is a Node.js library designed for managing music playback in Discord servers.
 It allows you to search, play, pause, resume, skip tracks, stop playback, adjust volume, and fetch lyrics from Spotify and SoundCloud.

 ## 📃 Documentation
 Explore the full [documentation here](#).